LorenzoOdierna/Analysis-Tool-for-Local-Association-of-Neuronal-Transcript-Expression-ATLANTE-/README.md

 Values=Normalized transcript expression levels

 Note - Due to size and licensing, this file is not included in the repository.
 Users must download it independently.

-**Citation**

-If you use ATLANTE in your research, please cite:

-Odierna, G.L., Sharpley, C.F., Bitsika, V., Evans, I.D., & Vessey, K.A.
-(2025).
-Novel Gene-Informed Regional Brain Targets for Clinical Screening for Major Depression.
-Neurology International, 17(6). doi:10.3390/neurolint17060096